jagilber-org/mcp-index-server/README.md

 ### Simplified Authoring Schema (Tier 1)

-Author-facing JSON now only requires:
+Author-facing JSON requires only the minimal core fields; all omitted governance fields are derived, but any governance fields you DO provide are preserved as-is:

 ```jsonc
 { "id": "...", "title": "...", "body": "...", "priority": 50, "audience": "all", "requirement": "optional", "categories": ["example"] }
 ```

-All governance & lifecycle fields (version, status, owner, priorityTier, classification, review dates, changeLog, semanticSummary, sourceHash) are automatically derived at load time by the classification service.
-The `instructions/enrich` tool can persist any missing placeholders back to disk; this is optional for day-to-day authoring.
+If omitted, governance & lifecycle fields (version, status, owner, priorityTier, classification, review dates, changeLog, semanticSummary, sourceHash) are derived at load time.
+The `instructions/enrich` tool will not overwrite explicit values you supplied; it only fills gaps.

 ### governanceUpdate Tool